-Since dental health is so important, the first time your child sees a dentist, he or she will be assessed to see how well a dental exam will be tolerated.
+Since dental health is so important, the first time your child sees a dentist at Kids Choice Dental, he or she will be assessed to see how well a dental exam will be tolerated.
 Some children fear dentists because they have heard others complain about toothaches, or maybe an older sibling or a friend said something that caused them to be afraid.
 At our facility, we will talk with and observe your child to determine if he or she is ready to have an initial exam and cleaning, or whether another visit is needed to allay the child’s fears.
 Ideally, the child comes in and feels at ease.
 We work hard to provide a calm environment for all of our patients.
 Parents can prepare their young children by using only positive, encouraging words when describing what the child should expect.

 When should my child see a dentist for the first time?

 If your child’s primary teeth are coming in normally, you should schedule a visit sometime between six and ten months so that any potential problems or concerns can be addressed.
 The general consensus among dental professionals is that all children should be seen at around one year of age, at the latest.

 What is the best way to clean baby teeth?

 As soon as your child’s first tooth comes in, you can begin to brush.
 Buy a small, soft toothbrush and carefully clean the tooth every night.
 You may want to use toothpaste specially formulated for infant oral care, or you may decide to use just water.
 The brushing action, which removes plaque, is the most important aspect of oral care at this stage.